-The UPPER function is the SQL Server function that converts character expressions to upper case.
+This function converts character expressions from lowercase to uppercase.
 It works when either an ad hoc string is passed to the function or a column name is passed.

 Have a look at the example below.
 We are passing a simple string to the function, and it returns the upper case of the expression.